 Park-Owned Mobile Homes

 In today’s Mobile Home Park market, Park-Owned Mobile Homes are a reality that every MHP Investor must consider.
 But what, exactly is a Park-Owned Mobile Home?
-To clarify, the general term “Park-Owned Home” refers to any rental unit that the MHP Owner owns in his park, which they usually rent out at a “unit rent”-price, or attempt to sell.
-It could be a Mobile Home, or an RV.
+To clarify, the general term “Park-Owned Home” (POH) refers to any rental unit that the MHP Owner owns in his park, which they usually rent out at a “unit rent”-price, or attempt to sell.
+They could be Park-Owned Mobile Homes, or RVs.
 But for the purposes of this article, we’ll call them all “Park-Owned Homes” or POHs.
 Those homes within a MHP that are owned by the Tenants, and who pay Space Rent are called Tenant-Owned Homes or TOHs.

 Why would anyone want to own the trailers in their MHP?
 Wouldn’t it be far better to have the tenants own their own homes?
 That way the tenants would do the maintenance and repairs themselves, at their expense, they’d take greater pride of ownership, and since it’s difficult and expensive to move a mobile home from one park to another, they’re not likely to go anywhere, so that’s real security for a landlord.
 So, why on earth would any park owner ever want to own the trailers instead?
 Realistically, that’s not really a choice you have, because in today’s market virtually no tenants are moving their trailers into MHPs like they used to.
 Today, if you have a vacant space in your park, there’s really only one way to fill it.
 You have to buy the trailer yourself.
 The incentive for park-owners should be obvious: they’re turning a vacant space that earns no income into a money-making rental unit.
 And they’re filling up their park, raising it’s Net Operating Income (NOI)